Xanthoparmelia lecanorica

 Xanthoparmelia lecanorica is a foliose lichen that belongs to the genus Xanthoparmelia.
-It is noted for being similar in appearance and has often been misidentified as Xanthoparmelia arida.
+It is noted for being similar in appearance, and has often been misidentified as, Xanthoparmelia arida.

 Description

-Xanthoparmelia lecanorica grows to around 3–5 cm in diameter with board yellow-green sub irregular lobes that extend 1–2 mm wide.
-The underside is dark brown to black with simple rhizines approximately 0.2-0.5 mm long.
+Xanthoparmelia lecanorica grows to around 3–5 cm in diameter with broad yellow-green sub irregular lobes that extend 1–2 mm wide.
+The underside is dark brown to black, with simple rhizines approximately 0.2-0.5 mm long.

 Habitat and range

 Xanthoparmelia lecanorica is found in South Africa.
-At times specimens of Xanthoparmelia arida have been misidentified in North America as Xanthoparmelia lecanorica.
+At times, specimens of Xanthoparmelia arida have been misidentified in North America as Xanthoparmelia lecanorica.

 Chemistry

-Xanthoparmelia lecanorica has been recorded containing both lecanoric and usnic acids.
+Xanthoparmelia lecanorica has been recorded as containing both lecanoric and usnic acids.